anaalusouto/anaalusouto/README.md

-# Python Developer | Data Visualization Engineer
+# Data Visualization Engineer ⟡ ݁₊ .

 Computer Science student in the 7th semester, passionate about bridging the gap between technology and nature.
 Currently working as a Data Visualization Engineer on the Munguba Project, building tools with Python and Leaflet to promote the Amazon Bioeconomy and Open Science.